What to Do When Your Teenager Gets Into A Car Accident

 Hire an Attorney

 Hiring an attorney can be an excellent move if you’re being offered an unjustly low insurance settlement payment or you choose to take your teen’s case to court.
-The attorney who you hire can work to make sure that a fair amount of money will be awarded to cover the costs of damages, medical care and other expenses related to the accident.
+The oregon car accident attorney who you hire can work to make sure that a fair amount of money will be awarded to cover the costs of damages, medical care and other expenses related to the accident.

 A personal injury lawyer can give you information about state laws that may affect your teen’s case and provide legal representation throughout court proceedings or settlement meetings.